goleedev/spa-search-engine/README.md

 ## Overview

 This is a React-based project designed for a frontend take-home task.
 It includes a search engine interface with advanced filtering, pagination, and results display capabilities.
 The project uses custom hooks, reusable components, and a clean project structure to ensure maintainability and scalability.
+Common components and custom hooks include test code to ensure reliability and proper functionality.

 ## Table of Contents